Outer Drive Bridge

-The Outer Drive Bridge, also known as the Link Bridge, is a double-deck bascule bridge carrying Lake Shore Drive across the Chicago River in Chicago, Illinois, United States.
+The Outer Drive Bridge, also known as the Link Bridge, is a double-deck bascule bridge carrying DuSable Lake Shore Drive across the Chicago River in Chicago, Illinois, United States.
 Construction was started in 1929 and was completed in 1937 as one of the Public Works Administration's infrastructure projects in Chicago.
-The bridge is officially named the Franklin Delano Roosevelt Memorial Bridge to honor the centennial anniversary of the birth of Franklin Delano Roosevelt.
+Completion of the bridge tied the north and south sections of the "outer" shore roadway, now called DuSable Lake Shore Drive, together.
+The bridge was officially named the Franklin Delano Roosevelt Memorial Bridge in 1982 to honor the centennial anniversary of the birth of Franklin Delano Roosevelt.
 It was planned by the Chicago Plan Commission, using Hugh E. Young as the consulting engineer, was designed by the Strauss Engineering Company, built by the American Bridge Company, and erected by Ketler and Elliot Company.
 It crosses near the mouth of the Chicago River.

-Significance/purpose
+Significance and purpose

-The building of this bridge was meant to create many jobs for Chicagoans and ease traffic flow on Michigan Avenue and in the Loop.
-In 1937 this structure was the longest, widest, and heaviest bascule bridge in the world.
-The Outer Drive itself, now known as Lake Shore Drive, links the south side to the north side of the city, running along the western shore of Lake Michigan.
+This bridge, a public works project during the Great Depression, was designed to ease traffic flow on Michigan Avenue and in the Loop.
+At its completion in 1937, the structure was touted as the longest, widest, and heaviest bascule bridge in the world.
+The Outer Drive itself, now known as DuSable Lake Shore Drive, links the south side to the north side of the city, running along the western shore of Lake Michigan.
 It extends from its origin in Jackson Park on the South Side of the city to the Loop, across this Outer Drive Bridge over the Chicago River, to its eventual terminus at Hollywood Avenue and Sheridan Road in Edgewater on the city's North Side.